The #1 Misconception About Tinnitus Treatment

 - What is clinically significant tinnitus?

-- What is the best treatment for tinnitus?
+- What is the best tinnitus treatment approach?

 What is tinnitus?